-The router/gateway is a networking device used to connect your ethernet local area network (LAN) to an Internet Service Provider (ISP).
+The router/gateway is a networking device used to connect your Dthernet local area network (LAN) to an internet service provider (ISP).
 Below are the requirements for a CPE router when CenturyLink provides the access circuit and when an alternate carrier is used.

 Public SBC IP addresses (IPv4):

 If you're using a router that is not managed by CenturyLink, we strongly recommend that you turn off SIP ALG.

 For Polycom phones, Cisco MPP, and Cisco SPA122 devices:

 Option 160 = ascii http://pardg.hv.centurylink.com

 Router should support a queuing method designed to give all SIP and RTP a higher priority than less critical traffic and ensure that voice packets take precedence over lower priority packets.
 Specific QoS settings, if needed, should be discussed with your implementation team.

 For information on IP failover, please content your CenturyLink representative.

 An Ethernet switch is a computer networking device that connects devices together on a computer network, by using packet switching to receive, process, and forward data to the destination device.